-We choose the square patch structure for its simplicity.
-While we can use simulation software packages such as COMSOL to obtain the absorption spectrum of arbitrary metamaterial structure numerically, the full wave simulation of 3D problems is time consuming if we need to generate absorption spectra of many absorbers with various parameters.
-Simple structures allow for the possibility to solve the absorption spectrum analytically.
-Using the capacitive circuit absorber approach,\cite{CapaCir1} we build an equivalent circuit model for this multilayered structure as shown in Fig.\ref{FIG1}(c).
-This approach uses the low-pass RC circuits instead of the conventional resonant RLC circuits to model the resistive patches with large square length ($ w / a > 0.7$),\cite{CapaCir1} and the approach has been proved to be fast and efficient for designing broadband absorber.
-For each layer, the resistive square patch can be modeled as a series RC circuit with resistance $R_i$ and capacitance $C_i$ which are complex functions of the parameters ($Rs_i$, $a_i$, $w_i$) of the patches.
-For the normal incidence, the values of the lumped elements can be evaluated analytically,\cite{CapaCir2}
+Although simulation software packages such as COMSOL can be used to obtain the absorption spectrum of arbitrary metamaterial structures numerically, the full-wave simulation of 3D problems is time-consuming, particularly when generating absorption spectra of multiple absorbers with varying parameters.
+Therefore, for this design, we utilized the simple structure shown in Fig. \ref{FIG1} that employs the square patch array, which enables us to solve the absorption spectrum almost analytically.
+By employing the capacitive circuit absorber approach\cite{CapaCir1}, we constructed an equivalent circuit model for this multilayered structure, as shown in Fig. \ref{FIG1}(c).
+This enabled us to efficiently generate a large amount of training data for machine learning.

+The capacitive circuit absorber approach uses the low-pass RC circuits instead of the conventional resonant RLC circuits to model the resistive patches with large square length ($w/a>0.7$)\cite{CapaCir1}.
+For each layer, the resistive square patch can be modeled as a series RC circuit with resistance $Re_i$ and capacitance $C_i$, which are complex functions of the patch parameters ($Rs_i$, $a_i$, $w_i$).
+For the normal incidence, the values of the lumped elements can be evaluated analytically\cite{CapaCir2},

-where $Y_0$ is the admittance of the free space, and c is the light of speed. $\epsilon_{ri}=(\epsilon_{di}+\epsilon_{ci})/2$ is the averaged relative permittivity of the spacers and the substrates in which the patch is embedded.\cite{CapaCir3} The function $F$ is\cite{RCmodel}
+where $Y_0$ is the admittance of the free space, and $c$ is the light of speed. $\epsilon_{{\rm r}i}=(\epsilon_{{\rm d}i}+\epsilon_{{\rm c}i})/2$ is the averaged relative permittivity of the spacers and the substrates in which the patch is embedded\cite{CapaCir3}.
+The function $F$ is\cite{RCmodel} \begin{widetext}